 Curtains or blinds?
 Venetians or rollers?
 When it comes to window treatments, there is no shortage of beautiful options.
-But when you throw a toddler into the mix, things get a little trickier.
-You’ll need something chic but safe, pretty but practical.
-Before you know it, something as simple as a pair of drapes can turn into a big headache.
+When you throw a toddler into the mix, things get a little trickier.
+You’ll need something chic but safe, pretty but practical—and you likely want your nursery curtains to have a reasonable price-point, too.
+Easier said than done: Before you know it, something as simple as a pair of drapes can turn into a big headache.

-Should your toddler be able to get his hands on them, you may find your curtains serving some pretty interesting purposes.
-Unless you want your little one to pull, climb and wipe his nose on your curtain panels, it’s probably best to keep them short, simple and out of reach.
+Should your toddler be able to get their hands on them, you may find your curtains serving some pretty interesting purposes.
+Unless you want your little one to pull, climb, and wipe their nose on your curtain panels, it’s probably best to keep them short, simple, and out of reach.

 Opting for window blinds?
 A fabric valance softens the appearance of blinds, adding color and texture to your design while staying well clear of little fingers.

-Unlike blinds, which can be fairly pricy, roller shades are relatively inexpensive and can disappear completely during the day, ensuring plenty of sunlight.
-Purchase an ultra-thick, light-blocking model, and attach decorative fabric to the front for a soft, colorful finish.
+Unlike blinds, which can be fairly pricey, roller shades are relatively inexpensive and can disappear completely during the day, ensuring plenty of sunlight.
+Purchase an ultra-thick, light-blocking model, and attach a decorative fabric to the front for a soft, colorful finish.
 Sound too intimidating?
 It’s easier than you’d think!
-Find step-by-step directions in this helpful tutorial.

 When decorating, always choose fabric elements first.
 Given the astounding array of available paint colors and the prevalence of color-match technology, it's definitely easier to choose your textiles first and then buy paint to match.

+Curtains with beading, cording, and other such embellishments should be avoided.
 These items may become loose and could be pulled off by a curious toddler, posing a choking hazard.
 Looking for something with a little toddler-proof pizazz?
-Opt for fun prints, rich textures and embroidery instead.
+Opt for fun prints, rich textures, and embroidery instead.

 Blinds with long, exposed cords can pose a strangulation hazard for small children.